 In about 1962 the Council in response to increasing demand for sports facilities, converted the two pre-war buildings adjacent to the Oval Recreation Ground to a multipurpose facility opening in 1964 with indoor cricket, dog training, and even archery contests being staged in the summer months and indoor bowls being catered for in the winter.

-2017.
 The club has just recently had a new door entry system fitted along with new wheelchair access and doors to the entrance of the club. also 2 new small changing rooms have been erected on the ground floor for the disabled and those that are less able to manage the stairs to the upper changing rooms.